Hadokane/CI_PP3_OFFICE_CHAMPION/TESTING.md

 **The above goal has been met**

-I am confident this has been met through the websites design philosophies as discussed in the [README.md's Surface Plane section](/README.md#surface_plane).
+I am confident this has been met through the website's design philosophies as discussed in the [README.md's Surface Plane section](/README.md#surface_plane).

 Examples of this "Gamification" can be seen in:

-- The websites main logo and colour scheme having connotations of championships.
+- The website's main logo and colour scheme have connotations of championships.

-- The promo cards using provocative language - that is fit for the site's target culture - to explain the premise of the site.
+- The promo cards use provocative language - that is fit for the site's target culture - to explain the premise of the site.

-- The use of feature pages and element cards to display the users data in a game-like manner.
+- The use of feature pages and element cards to display the user's data in a game-like manner.

-- The constant encouragement to compete as shown through the above and page subheadings.
+- The constant encouragement to compete is shown through the above and page subheadings.

-The websites entire purpose is to provide a fun manner in which users can make leagues for a variety of purposes to compete with each other.
+The website's entire purpose is to provide a fun manner in which users can make leagues for a variety of purposes to compete with each other.

-By providing a functioning, deployed website that meets all of it's assigned design and user goals, I can confidently say this goal has been met.
+By providing a functioning, deployed website that meets all of its assigned design and user goals, I can confidently say this goal has been met.

 ---